azavea/nyc-trees/deployment/MIGRATIONS.md

 - Ensure that PostGIS is installed on the configured database
 - Attempt to apply any outstanding migrations
 - Attempt to create the training flatpages

+### Enable Automated Deployments

+Make sure to re-enable any automated deployments if you previously disabled them.